formalsec/explode-js/README.md

 Automatic exploit generation for Node.js applications.

+## Build

 ### Build from source

-When building **Explode-js** from source, it is recommended that you first ensure the following:
+when building **explode-js** from source, it is recommended that you first ensure the following:

 - Install [opam](https://opam.ocaml.org/doc/Install.html) and bootstrap the OCaml compiler: